himadri111/saxs-docs-tutorial/docs/source/How-to.rst

 This process follows the following steps:

 *Scaling CT data.* The high resolution and low resolution CT reconstructions are opened in imageJ/Fiji (herein referred to as `Fiji <https://imagej.net/>`_), by locating their folder and dragging the folder icon into the Fiji taskbar.
-Once loaded, reduce the bit-rate to 8bit by selecting Image>Type>8bit.
-Then save the 8bit version to your working directory by selecting File>Save As>Image Sequence.
+Once loaded, reduce the bit-rate to 8bit by selecting **Image>Type>8bit**.
+Then save the 8bit version to your working directory by selecting **File>Save As>Image Sequence**.
 In the proceeding “Save Image Sequence” window, select the “Browse” button.
 Navigate to your working directory and create a new subfolder, naming it “CT data”.
 Within “CT data” create a further subfolder called “low res” if you are saving the low resolution scan, or “high res” if you are saving the high resolution scan.
 Finally create a final subfolder called “8bit original”.
 Navigate inside this new folder and hit the “select” button.
 Then in the “Save Image Sequence” window, delete the information in the sub-window next to “Name” and hit the “OK” button.
 Repeat this for each dataset.

 .. image:: 8bit_img.png
 **FIG. 2. downsampling to 8bit in Fiji.**

 For registration, both datasets must be modified so that they are the same absolute voxel size.
 The current default high resolution voxel size is 1.625 μm\ :sup:`3`, and low resolution voxel size is 2.6 μm\ :sup:`3`.
 Both datasets are modified to produce voxels sizes of 6.5 μm\ :sup:`3` .  :sup:`2`.

- •	Modify the **high resolution** 8bit data by selecting Image>Adjust>Size in Fiji and changing the **width and height to 640 and the depth to 540**.
+ •	Modify the **high resolution** 8bit data by selecting **Image>Adjust>Size** in Fiji and changing the **width and height to 640 and the depth to 540**.

  •	Modify the **low resolution** 8bit data by changing the **width and height to 1024 and depth to 864**.